kevanks/final-project-backend/schedule.md

 - Built login feature on the frontend that works with a modal
 - Built register feature on the frontend that works also with its own modal so users can now login and register to my app
 # 1/20
+- Fixed some bugs I had with the login and register features
+- Updated the backend with a new route so users can see only the movies they added
+- Struggled with getting the frontend to show only certain users movies
+- Did some light styling
+# 1/21
+- Continued to struggle with users only seeing the movies they've added
+- Added sort of a home page that users will be brought to when they first open up the app
+- Fixed more minor bugs of buttons and placements and where things are placed
+# 1/22
+- Finally got the users to only see the movies they've added
+- Set it so all the movies in the db are displayed on the main screen when the user first gets on the app before they login
+- Deployed both my backend and frontend to Heroku again with the final updates
+- Struggled with deploying backend but then realized after many hours that I didn't update my postgres on the Heroku so I did that and then everything worked perfectly